Polkadot-Blockchain-Academy/pba-content/syllabus/3-Blockchain/3-Consensus-Authoring-slides.md

 Worth noting that some PoW schemes (eg Monero's) strive to minimize the energy impact by choosing algorithms that are "asic resistant".
 While these are decidedly better than Bitcoin's, they do not fundamentally solve the problem.
 Just alleviate it somewhat in practice.

 Secondly, the block time is only probabilistically known.
 When waiting for block to be authored, there are sometimes spurts of blocks followed by long stretches without any.

+Although it seems permissionless on its face, in practice, to be a bitcoin miner you need to have expensive specialized hardware.

+---v

+## Why Author at All?

+- Altruism - You feel good about making the world a better place
+- Your Transitions - Because you want to get your own transitions in
+- Explicit incentives - Eg block reward

+Notes:
+If it costs energy to author blocks, why would anyone want to author to begin with?

+Mining only when you want to get your transaction in seems like a good idea to me.
+People who don't want to self author, can pay other a fee to do it for them.
+This is the purpose of transaction fees.
+Most chains have transaction fees specified in the transactions themselves which go to the author

+Some networks also add an explicit incentives such as a 50BTC reward per block.

 ---